edvorg/lww-node/README.md

 or on node shutdown.
 In current implementaion replication happens immediately upon insert/delete request from client and is a subject to further improvement.

-Implementaion is based on [lww-element-set](https://github.com/edvorg/lww-element-set) library developed by same author.
+Implementaion is based on [lww-element-set](https://github.com/edvorg/lww-element-set) library developed by the same author.

 ## Demo

-Deom instance is available at http://rust.cafe:3001.
+Demo instance is available at http://rust.cafe:3001.

 ## Scaling